Prelude and Fugue in D major, BWV 532: Prelude

-The prelude commences with a semi-quaver scale from the pedals, and then the manuals begin with an intricate quaver pattern between the hands.
+The prelude commences with a semiquaver scale from the pedals, and then the manuals begin with an intricate quaver pattern between the hands.
 Another run from the pedals is then followed by a continuation of the quaver pattern from the right-hand.
 The quaver pattern then repeats one octave lower.
 The pedals then play arpeggiated patterns which begin a repeated theme and slow down throughout.
 This lasts for four bars.
 A sustained pedal then accompanies the manuals, which have a dotted quaver, semi-quaver rhythm.
-This then turns into a repeated G♯, B demi-semi-quaver rhythm.
+This then turns into a repeated G♯–B demisemiquaver rhythm.
 This then slows to a series of repeated cadences.

 A new phrase then begins with an ascending scale in the manuals leading up to a large D major chord.
 A new tempo is then introduced: Alla breve, and then a large phrase is introduced with a very polyphonic texture and a prominent tune.
 A section then starts with chords played in the manuals and the quavers played in the pedals.
 This continues for another long period of time until the left hand takes the tune and the right hand plays the quavers.

 When this section finishes, a new tempo of Adagio begins.
 A new theme then arrives with slow quavers on the lower manual and pedal and ascending scales in the upper manual.
 The prelude then concludes with a slow theme, on broken arpeggios and some slow, elongated final chords.